cinc2023/cinc2023.github.io/pages/activities.md

 **Journey through history, reliving the struggle and celebrating the heroes!** - *limited to 24 participants*

 Step back in time and relive the pivotal moments of the Atlanta Civil Rights Movement on our captivating bus tour.
 Journey through the historic streets where heroes walked, as passionate guides share powerful stories of courage, resilience, and social change.
 {: .text-justify}
+**Tour Guideline**: A volunteer holding a "Bus Tour" sign will meet you on the first floor of the venue at 12:15pm.
+You will walk to the entrance of the Georgia Tech Hotel, where the charter with "CinC 2023 Bus Tour sign on the door or window is located.
+{: .text-justify}

 &nbsp;